 - Episode 5 - Resolving disputes about capacity and best interests (18th November 2019)

 - Episode 6 - Data protection and sharing of information (25th November 2019)

-- Bonus episode 3 - A summary of Series 3 (December 2019 - for Gold Patrons only)
+- Bonus episode 3 - Questions about Series 3 (December 2019 - for Gold Patrons only)